Endogenous Epistemic Weighting under Heterogeneous Information: Introduction

 \section{Introduction}

 The aggregation of individual judgments into collective decisions is a central problem in social choice theory and welfare economics.
-Since Condorcet's seminal work \citep{condorcet1785}, a long tradition has emphasized the epistemic virtues of majority rule, showing that, under suitable conditions, collective decisions can track the true state of the world with increasing accuracy as the size of the electorate grows \citep{grofman1983}.
+Since Condorcet's seminal work \citep{condorcet1785}, a long tradition has emphasized the epistemic virtues of majority rule, showing that collective decisions can track the true state of the world with increasing accuracy as the electorate grows \citep{grofman1983}.
 The Condorcet Jury Theorem (CJT) formalizes this insight under two key assumptions: conditional independence of individual signals and a common probability of correctness exceeding one half.
-While analytically powerful, these assumptions are often violated in realistic decision environments.
-In many collective choice problems, information is unevenly distributed across individuals, competence is issue-specific rather than uniform, and large fractions of the electorate rely on weakly informative or noisy signals \citep{downsEconomic1957,conversephilipe.Nature1964,zallerNature1992}.

-A growing literature has documented how such forms of informational heterogeneity can undermine the epistemic performance of unweighted majority rule.
-When individual accuracies vary substantially, treating all votes as equally informative conflates signal and noise, potentially leading to systematic decision errors even in large populations \citep{grofman1983,bovensDemocratic2006}.
-These limitations are particularly salient in environments characterized by ``issue publics,'' where a relatively small subset of individuals acquires structured information while the majority remains uncertain rather than biased \citep{conversephilipe.Nature1964}.

-From a statistical perspective, optimal aggregation of heterogeneous signals requires weighting individual votes according to their informational quality.
-Likelihood-based aggregation rules, which weight votes by the log-odds of individual reliability, are known to be optimal under standard assumptions \citep{degrootReaching1974,nitzan1982,shapleyOptimizing1984}.
-However, such rules presuppose knowledge of individual signal qualities, an assumption that is both informationally unrealistic and normatively problematic in democratic contexts.

-Existing responses to this tension have largely taken one of two paths.
-One strand of the literature explores deliberative mechanisms aimed at improving the quality of individual judgments prior to aggregation, rather than altering the aggregation rule itself \citep{habermas1996,fishkin2018}.
-Another strand examines epistemic or weighted voting schemes in which political influence is assigned on the basis of fixed indicators of competence or expertise \citep{estlund2008,brennan2016}.
-While these approaches address important aspects of the problem, they either leave the aggregation rule unchanged or rely on exogenous and potentially contentious criteria for assigning weight.

-Recent work on voting with endogenous information acquisition studies how citizens decide whether to obtain costly signals before voting, and how institutions can shape these incentives through committee design and voting rules \citep{persicoCommittee2004, bhattacharyaVoting2017, martinelliWould2006}.
-In this tradition, information is endogenously acquired but its epistemic quality is typically treated as exogenous at the aggregation stage.
-The ESCM framework instead endogenizes the evaluation of information: it uses performance-based assessments to infer latent competence and then re-weights contributions accordingly, turning heterogeneity in reliability--rather than sheer participation--into the primary driver of epistemic performance.